discordeno/discordeno/website/docs/examples/reactionroles.md

 ```

 :::tip
 As said before the code you are creating is your code, and in being so you can structure it how you find it better for you.
-This mean that if you don't like having to specify the `bot.transformers.desiredProperties` lines in your index.ts nothing is preventing you from moving them somewhere else and make your code call them in a way or another, a way is for example moving to a file apart and creating a function that will edit all there values.
+This means that if you don't like having to specify the `bot.transformers.desiredProperties` lines in your index.ts nothing is preventing you from moving them somewhere else and make your code call them in a way or another, a way is for example moving to a file apart and creating a function that will edit all the values.
 :::

 :::note
-If you want to can disable the `desired properties` with the `defaultDesiredPropertiesValue` option in the createBot object, it isn't recommended to use but it is there to allow developer choice, keep in mind this will give you a warning in the console when you run the bot and WILL be more memory and cpu usage from your bot.
+If you want, you can disable the `desired properties` with the `defaultDesiredPropertiesValue` option in the createBot object, it isn't recommended but it's there to allow the developer to choose, keep in mind this will give you a warning in the console when you run the bot and memory/cpu usage WILL be higher.
 :::

-If we now try again we finally see our message and in the our 3 buttons.
-But there is a problem, if we click any of the buttons we just created like the "Add" button, they aren't doing anything!
-This is normal, we did not put any code in place to handle them but now we have to discuss another thing: Reacting to users interactions beyond just commands
+If we try again now we'll finally see our message and in the our 3 buttons.
+But there is a problem, if we click any of the buttons we just created like the "Add" button, they won't do anything!!
+This is normal, we did not put any code in place to handle them but now we have to discuss another thing: reacting to users' interactions beyond just commands

 ### Handling interaction beyond commands

-So, now we are problem, discord is saying that we don't respond to the button click, and he is in fact right, we didn't, but we need to make some changes to more then our command file.
-The problem is rather simple: we need a way to get the interaction of us clicking that "Add" button for example inside our command.
-Interaction do not "chain" but they share some data we can use the `message` propriety, this propriety will be defined if the interaction is discord telling us about a user that has clicked a button, this seems perfect, we now have a way to tell that we need that interaction, and while a move forward we still face an issue: **how** do we get the data from the interaction of the button click in our command?
+So now we have a problem, discord is saying that we aren't responding to the button click, and it is in fact right, we aren't, we still need to make more changes to our command and event files.
+The problem is rather simple: we need a way to get the interaction of the user clicking, for example, the interaction of that "Add" button after the user uses the command.

+Interactions do not "chain", but they do have some data we can use to connect them: in this case we can use the `message` property, which is defined if the interaction Discord sent us comes from an user interacting with a component, in our case a button.
+This seems perfect, we now have a way to tell wether or not we need to do something with an interaction.
+This is a step forwards but we still face an issue: **how** do we get the data from the interaction of the button click in our command?

-You can get creative and do anything you find more appropriate to handle this situation, a few examples are:
+You can get creative and do what you think is the most appropriate thing to handle this situation, a few examples are:

 - `Collectors` - What we will use in this example guide.
 - Manual check of the customId in the global event.

-To explain what a `collector` is we can take example from an array, in the array we can take and remove, what if we create something where we can "collect" and when we do, we get notified where we need it?
-This sounds like it solves our issue, so let's implement this Collector class, in this guide we will write it a very simple way, but there are addition you might want to do, but we will discuss this later.
+To explain what a `collector` is we can take as an example an array.
+In an array we can read, add and remove items.
+So what if we had a structure which can "collect" items, and notify us when it collects an item we actually need?
+This sounds like it solves our issue, so let's implement this Collector class, in this guide we will write it a very simple way, but there are enhancements you might want to add; we will discuss this later.

 Let's create a `src/collector.ts` file, to help us we can use a nodejs feature `EventEmitter`, we won't explain what an event emitter is, just know it makes your life easier to create this: